conan-io/docs/installation.rst

 There are a number of existing installers in `Conan downloads`_ for OSX Brew, Debian, Windows, Linux Arch, that will not require Python first.

 If there is no installer for your platform, you can create your own Conan executable, with the ``pyinstaller.py`` utility in the repo.
-This proces is able to create a self contained Conan executable that contains all it needs, including the Python interpreter, so it wouldnt be necessary to have Python installed in the system.
+This proces is able to create a self contained Conan executable that contains all it needs, including the Python interpreter, so it wouldn't be necessary to have Python installed in the system.

 You can do it with: